WG-EMM-99/01 More Info |

 WG-EMM-99/52 More Info |

-Relationship between Antarctic krill (Euphausia superba) variability and westerly fluctuations and ozone depletion in the Antarctic Peninsula area M. Naganobu, K. Kutsuwada, Y. Sasai and T. Taguchi (Japan) and V. Siegel (Germany)
+Relationship between Antarctic krill (Euphausia superba) variability and westerly fluctuations and ozone depletion in the Antarctic Peninsula area Naganobu, M., K. Kutsuwada, Y. Sasai, S. Taguchi and V. Siegel

 Abstract: